Neural Configuration-Space Barriers for Manipulation Planning and Control: Abstract

 \section{Abstract}

-Planning and control for high-dimensional robot manipulators in cluttered, dynamic environments require both computational efficiency and robust safety guarantees.
-Inspired by recent advances in learning configuration-space distance functions (CDFs) as robot body representations, we propose a unified framework for motion planning and control that formulates safety constraints as CDF barriers.
+Planning and control for high-dimensional robot manipulators in cluttered dynamic environments require computational efficiency and robust safety guarantees.
+Inspired by recent advances in learning configuration-space distance functions (CDFs) as representations of robot bodies, we propose a unified approach for motion planning and control that formulates safety constraints as CDF barriers.
 A CDF barrier approximates the local free configuration space, substantially reducing the number of collision-checking operations during motion planning.
-However, learning a CDF barrier with a neural network and relying on online sensor observations introduce uncertainties that must be considered during control synthesis.
-To address this, we develop a distributionally robust CDF barrier formulation for control that explicitly accounts for modeling errors and sensor noise without assuming a known underlying distribution.
-Simulations and hardware experiments on a 6-DoF xArm manipulator show that our neural CDF barrier formulation enables efficient planning and robust real-time safe control in cluttered and dynamic environments, relying only on onboard point-cloud observations.
+However, learning a CDF barrier with a neural network and relying on online sensor observations introduces uncertainties that must be considered during control synthesis.
+To address this, we develop a distributionally robust CDF barrier formulation for control that accounts for modeling errors and sensor noise without assuming a known underlying distribution.
+Simulations and hardware experiments on a UFactory xArm6 manipulator show that our neural CDF barrier formulation enables efficient planning and robust safe control in cluttered and dynamic environments, relying only on onboard point-cloud observations.